 Retinal Artery Occlusion

 The retina is fed by a system of blood vessels (arteries and veins) like a tree, with the trunk in the optic nerve and branches extending to the farthest edges of the retina.
 A central retinal artery occlusion (CRAO) is blockage of blood flow to the retina in the main trunk with sudden, severe vision loss throughout the visual field of one eye.
 A branch retinal artery occlusion (BRAO) is blockage along a branch of the tree.
-This results in poor blood flow to a section of the retina.
-A patient experiences branch retinal artery occlusion as sudden, painless loss of a portion of vision.
-If the artery occlusion is away from the center of the retina, central vision may be unaffected.
-If the artery occlusion affects the central retina, reading vision may be severely limited.
-The blockage or occlusion may last only a few seconds, or it may be permanent.
+If a branch retinal artery occlusion is located away from the center of the retina, central vision may be unaffected.
+If the artery occlusion affects the central retina, both distance and reading vision may be severely limited.
+The blockage may last only a few seconds, or it may be permanent.

-The common associations with retinal arterial occlusion are atherosclerosis, systemic hypertension, and diabetes.
-An embolus or “floating log jam” such as cholesterol or a detached blood clot may come from the heart or carotid arteries and block a retinal artery.
-Carotid artery disease occurs in 45% of patients with CRAO.
-If presenting before age 30, retinal artery occlusion is more often associated with migraine, trauma, and coagulation disorders (blood disorders that cause easy clotting).
+The most common risk factors for retinal arterial occlusion are atherosclerosis, hypertension, and diabetes.
+An embolus or “floating log jam” such as cholesterol or a detached blood clot may originate in the heart or carotid arteries in the neck and block a retinal artery.
+Carotid artery disease is present in about half of patients with CRAO.
+If presenting before age 30, retinal artery occlusion is more often associated with migraine, trauma, certain medications or coagulation disorders (blood disorders that cause easy clotting).
 In elderly patients, a disease called giant cell arteritis can cause inflammation of the central retinal artery, resulting in occlusion.